AbiramiAyyasamy/Devops-training/log.md

 # What are Linux Logs?
-How to View Them, Most Important Directories & MoreIn software, it’s essential to monitor logs of system activities.
+How to View Them, Most Important Directories & More

+*** In software, it’s essential to monitor logs of system activities.
 Today we’ll unravel what Linux logs are and how you can view them.

 Logging is a must for today’s developers and why Retrace was designed with a built-in, centralized log management tool.
 Retrace collects all your log data for streamlined monitoring and insights and includes all the features you need in a log management tool – log tailing, full-text searching, structured logging, monitoring, alerting and error tracking functionalities for a seamless experience.